Volkswagen Key Not Detected Fix

-If your Volkswagen does not start but shows a “NO KEY,” “KEY NOT IN RANGE,” or “KEY NOT DETECTED” error message is due to a dead key fob battery.
-This guide shows you how to start a VW that won’t recognize the key.
+If your Volkswagen does not start but shows a “NO KEY,” “KEY NOT IN RANGE,” “Key not detected, hold key on designated surface,” or “KEY NOT DETECTED” error message is due to a dead key fob battery.
+This video shows you how to start a VW that won’t recognize the key.

 If you try to start your Volkswagen by pressing the START button but instead get an error message appears that says NO KEY or Key Not Detected, the problem most likely is one of the following: